nesi/support-docs/docs/Getting_Started/Accessing_the_HPCs/Choosing_and_Configuring_Software_for_Connecting_to_the_Clusters.md

 -   Ubuntu Terminal (Windows 10)
     ----------------------------

+    > ### Note {#wsl-admin-tip}
+    >
+    > The Ubuntu Terminal and Windows Subsystem for Linux require
+    > administrative privileges to enable and install them.
+If your
+    > institution has not given you such privileges, consider using
+    > another option such as MobaXTerm Portable Edition (see below).

     This is the most functional replication of a Unix terminal available on Windows, and allows users to follow the same set of instructions given to Mac/Linux users.
 It may be necessary to enable Windows